Settings

 Note: do as I say, not as I do.
 I did this setup for one site, but I don't do it anymore and won't, mainly for probably silly reasons: I really dislike the WordPress ecosystem, and while there are phenomenal developers who are involved in WordPress and who work on it, the vast majority produce hacked together code that barely works.
 Everyone is trying to make a business out of it, so it's the most highly commercialized framework I've ever seen.
 That sort of thing really repulses me, which is why I don't use it.
 Technically, it is the most capable and mature solution.
 Fortunately, when it comes to personal projects and sites, I can be petty and impractical about what technologies I choose :-D

-• alok-g a year ago
+• alok-g 2 years ago

 What's a good way to extract a static version?
 I currently use a plug-in that claims to create static pages, but the management is still on Wordpress.
 Is that good enough?